Your Feedback

 Feedback:

-Note from CPB: Thank you for contacting the Corporation for Public Broadcasting (CPB).
-Although CPB does not produce or distribute programming, we welcome all comments about public media’s content and services.
-By law CPB is prohibited from producing or broadcasting programming.
-Please contact your local station with your suggestion.
+Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
+We welcome all comments about public media’s content and services.
+However, CPB and PBS are separate organizations and CPB is prohibited by law from producing, broadcasting, or interfering with editorial concerns related to programming.
+Please contact PBS or your local station with your concern.

 Feedback: